sambacha/fontParts/CONTRIBUTING.rst

 #. **Writing introduction**.
 RoboFab had a bunch of really good introductory documentation that we want to port over.

 #. **Writing object documentation**.
 The main part of the documentation happens in the code for each object.
-This is nearly done, but there are several objects that currently don't have full documentation.
+This is nearly done, but there are several objects that currently don’t have full documentation.

 #. **Checking written documentation**.
-We need to double check the Object documentation that has been written to be sure what we didn't later add a method/attribute that needs documentation.
+We need to double check the Object documentation that has been written to be sure what we didn’t later add a method/attribute that needs documentation.

 Our documentation is written with reStructeredText markup.
 The `Quick reStructredText Primer <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ is a good reference to the markup style.